Single Blog Title

 This is a single blog caption

-The Future of Cycling is in the Balance
+The future of cycling is in the balance

 Watch the video

-The fine art of balancing is the fundamental key for anyone who wants to pedal a two-wheeled bike, but most training methods for young riders give them the experience of riding a bike, but take away any need to learn to balance, hence the inevitable difficulty when the training wheels are removed and the hard part of cycling has to be learnt from scratch.
-Balance bikes teach the child to propel themselves forward, using their feet, meanwhile finding a comfortable position on the bike.
-As their confidence progresses they can lift their feet for as little or as long as they want and let the bike roll along.
+The fine art of balancing is the fundamental key for anyone who wants to pedal a two-wheeled bike.
+However, most training methods for young riders give them the experience of riding a bike, but take away any need to learn to balance, hence the inevitable difficulty when the training wheels are removed and the hard part of cycling has to be learnt from scratch.
+Balance bikes teach a child to propel themselves forward using their feet, meanwhile finding a comfortable position on the bike.
+As their confidence grows, they can lift their feet for as little or as long as they want and let the bike roll along.
 For the very young rider this can take longer, but the fun is in the learning.
 For parents it can be a liberating experience.
 When my wife and I went for dog walks in the woods we normally wouldn’t have been able to go far pushing buggies, but with my daughter at four pedalling like she’d ridden for decades and my boy, just turned two, scooting along on his balance bike, we were able to walk for a couple of hours without a grumble of discontent from our two young wheelers who happily rode through puddles and up and over bumpy ground.

-For many of you reading this however, you may have already gone to the expense of buying a bike with pedals and you don’t want to spend more money on buying a balance bike; the simple answer is take the pedals off and “voila”, you have a balance bike.
+For many of you reading this, however, you may have already gone to the expense of buying a bike with pedals and you don’t want to spend more money on buying a balance bike; the simple answer is take the pedals off and voila, you have a balance bike.

-Whichever bike you choose it is a good idea, where possible to try out the bike first, but in general balance bikes are so basic that you can’t really go wrong as long as you have the right size.
+Whichever bike you choose, it is a good idea, where possible, to try out the bike first, but in general balance bikes are so basic that you can’t really go wrong as long as you have the right size.

 Some features to look out for:

-Minimum inside leg measurement – This will dictate the child’s ability to sit on the saddle and touch the ground with their feet, also known as “step-over height”.
+Minimum inside leg measurement – this will dictate the child’s ability to sit on the saddle and touch the ground with their feet, also known as step-over height.
 The lower the measurement, the more suitable the bike is for younger children, or those with shorter legs.
 Most of the bikes have adjustable seat heights that allow the saddle to be raised as your child grows.

-Weight – The heavier a bike is, the more difficult it will be to ride and is likely to discourage smaller children
+Weight – the heavier a bike is, the more difficult it will be to ride and is likely to discourage smaller children.

-Some Balance Bikes to consider
+Some balance bikes to consider

 (Prices, sizes and details correct at time of writing)